fioprotocol/fiosdk_typescript/fiofoundation-io-fiosdk/README.md

 		tsc
 		npm test (if you would like to run the unit tests)

+### Errors with compiling the SDKs?
+#### Unable to find tsc?
+	Make sure to install typescript by running, this command in terminal: sudo npm install -g typescript

 # Generating Documentation
 	TypeDoc is installed as a dev dependency.
 	Navigate to the "iofoundation-io-sdk" folder, in terminal and run: i.e.
 		cd fiosdk_typescript